 2.1.
 Materials

 An online survey was developed by the Research and Innovation Team at Blind Veterans UK (a UK-based charity providing support to veterans with sight loss), in collaboration with the University of Oxford, to collect information on current life circumstances, health and health-related behaviours, sleep and social well-being across several timepoints.
-The same questionnaire had been administered in previous rounds, however, changes to the layout and wording of questions had been made between each round to improve data quality and a number of demographics and health questions had been removed to decrease participant burden.
+The same questionnaire had been administered in previous rounds, however, changes to the layout and wording of questions had been made between each round to improve data quality, and a number of demographics and health questions had been removed to decrease participant burden.
 Due to these changes a longitudinal comparison of health behaviours was not possible.

 To make the survey accessible to participants with visual impairment, Microsoft Forms (Microsoft Corporation, Redmond, WA) was used to develop the survey.
-The platform has a range of accessibility features including colour contrast; high contrast settings; and compatibility with screen readers to facilitate participation for those with vision-related disabilities.
+The platform has a range of accessibility features including colour contrast, high contrast settings, and compatibility with screen readers to facilitate participation for those with vision-related disabilities.
 Reading of grid questions was made easier by splitting questions across individual pages so that participants were seeing only one question per page.

 2.2.
 Measures